“On the second toe-tap, my right foot plunged into the river, completely soaking my boot and two layers of socks.

 River Crossings on the North Twin Trail

 The adventure began, right from jump-street.
 Shortly into a hike along the North Twin Trail, I ran into the first of three river crossings.
-The water was running too high cross any discernable dry path, so I had to hop across on a path of partially submerged rocks.
-On two of the crossings, my foot slipped past my quarry and landed squarely at the bottom of the river, soaking my sock and boot.
+The water was running too high to cross any discernable dry path, so I had to hop across on a cropping of partially submerged rocks.
+On two of the crossings, my foot slipped past my quarry and landed squarely at the bottom of the river, completely soaking my sock and boot.
 It was not an auspicious start.

 After wringing out my socks, I put my boot back on and continued.
 Blisters would be inevitable today, but amazingly, my two-sock approach wicked away most of the water and I was doing fine when I made my first ascent of North Twin.